 Buy your solar panels if you can (don’t lease them).

-You’ll save a lot more money over the long run if you can purchase your panels outright.
+You’ll save a lot more money over the long run if you can purchase your panels outright with a home equity loan or other financing.

 Here’s how the numbers worked for us in real life:

-Our payment right now is about $195/month — so, higher than our electric bill, but not crazy higher.
-Once we get our tax kickbacks in March (about $6,000 federal, plus another $1,000 from Massachusetts), we’ll put that toward the solar loan and our payment will go down to about $120/month for the following nine years.
+Our payment started at about $195/month — so, higher than our electric bill, but not crazy higher.
+When we got our tax kickbacks (about $6,000 federal, plus another $1,000 from Massachusetts), we were able to put that chunk of money toward the solar loan reducing the payment to about $120/month for the following nine years.

 Still higher – but because electricity rates tend to rise a few percent each year, in a few years that $120/month will probably be lower than our bill would have been otherwise.
 More importantly, because the panels are guaranteed for 20 years (and often last longer than that), we’ll be raking in completely free electricity for a solid 10 years or more once the loan is paid off.
 Even at today’s electric rates (which will only go up), that’s worth about $1,400 a year.

-And to sweeten the pot, remember the SRECs I mentioned above?
-We’ll earn about $200-$250 for each 1.25 MW of electricity we produce (about $1,000 to $1,250 per year) for the first few years.
+And to sweeten the pot, we’ve been earning about $200-$250 for each 1.25 MW of electricity we produce (about $1,000 to $1,250 per year).
 While that will eventually phase out (we’ll keep earning SREC income through Year 10, but it slowly drops), it helps offset (or actually completely offsets) the higher first-year payment.

 Step-by-step guide to going solar